 You are encouraged to begin preparing for your hearing as early as possible.
 Do not wait until you receive your Notice of Hearing.
 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove the property assessment notice is inaccurate.

 It is important for you to present the best evidence you can in a concise and organized manner.
 For Conference Call Hearings, please upload your evidence to the PARP Online Evidence Submission System (POESS), at least one day prior to your hearing date.
+A Guide with instructions on how to create a Comparable Sales Spreadsheet using Assessment Search, can be found here

 If you cannot attend by conference call, you may send a written submission or appoint someone to appear on your behalf.